AntCas/498YProject/README.md

 `./waf build`

+2. Install dependencies

+You will need python2, numpy, and matplotlib installed.
+We used gnome-open to open .png files, you may need to sub in some other photo-viewer depending on your operating system if gnome-open is not available.
+We also used zsh's globbing syntax to find all .png files, which may need to be rewritenn using ```find ... -exec {} ...``` or opened manually.

-2. Set up this project
+3. Set up this project

    * navigate to the scratch directory

 `cd <ns3-root>/scratch/ `

-   * copy this repository into the scract directory
+   * copy this repository into the scratch directory

    * Run the setup script

 `./modify_ns3_files.sh`

-3. Have python2, numpy, and matplotlib installed.
-I used gnome-open to open .png files, you may need to sub in some photo-viewer.
-I also used zsh's globbing syntax to find all .png files, you may need to rewrite using ```find ... -exec {} ...``` or open manually.
+   * Rebuild ns3

+`../waf build`

 ## Usage: